Chart Color Schemes

 An assessment of population growth drivers in Forestville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Forestville's population is estimated at around 8,693 people.
-This reflects an increase of 34 people since the 2021 Census, which reported a population of 8,659 people.
-The change was inferred from AreaSearch's resident population estimate of 8,686 following examination of ABS ERP data release in June 2024 and validation of three new addresses since the Census date.
-This level of population equates to a density ratio of 1,881 persons per square kilometer.
-Forestville's growth rate of 0.4% since census positions it within 2.8 percentage points of the SA3 area (3.2%).
-Population growth was primarily driven by overseas migration.
+Forestville's population is estimated at 8,731 as of Feb 2026.
+This reflects an increase of 72 people since the 2021 Census, which reported a population of 8,659.
+The change was inferred from AreaSearch's estimate of 8,686 residents following examination of ABS ERP data release in June 2024 and validation of additional 24 new addresses since the Census date.
+This results in a density ratio of 1,889 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Forestville's growth rate of 0.8% since census positions it within 2.5 percentage points of the SA3 area (3.3%).
+Overseas migration was primarily responsible for population gains in recent periods.

 Frequently Asked Questions - Population